 Bitcoin is the world’s first decentralised digital currency, which utilises a form of cryptography to secure payments and control the creation of units of currency.
 Although discussion of cryptocurren ...
 Read More

 Mentioning the term ‘bitcoins’ in company would have drawn blank stares just a few years ago.
 Bring up Bitcoin in conversation today, however, and chances are most people will have heard something abo ...
 Read More

 Bitcoin is a digital currency that is designed to operate without the oversight of a central bank, making it much less susceptible to inflation risk t ...
 Read More

-Switching from conventional multi-currency gambling websites to Bitcoin-only sites might seem a bit daunting, but it can also be a lucrative opportunity.
-There are a range of pros and cons that users should consider before signing up, especially now that Bitcoin gambling sites are becoming increasingly competitive and more top online casinos are accepting the digital currency.
+Switching from conventional multi-currency gambling websites to bitcoin-only sites might seem a bit daunting, but it can also be a lucrative opportunity.
+There are a range of pros and cons that users should consider before signing up, especially now that bitcoin gambling sites are becoming increasingly competitive and more top online casinos are accepting the digital currency.

 Bitcoins are a cryptocurrency, or virtual money with a value that is dictated by supply and demand unconnected to any single country or government.
 A maximum of 21 million bitcoins can be in existence at any one time – once "mined", they can be bought or sold on bitcoin exchanges, and used to purchase or play on selected websites.